-Rudders are used to control the direction in kayaking, while skegs take care of tracking and trimming in the wind.
+Rudders control the direction in kayaking, while skegs take care of tracking and trimming in the wind.

-To check the rudder, simply get your kayak on the water and try moving it side to side using foot pedals.
-If you feel any stiffness or put a lot of effort into moving the rudder, it needs some work.
+To check the rudder, get your kayak on the water and try moving it side to side using foot pedals.
+It needs work if you feel any stiffness or have to put a lot of effort into moving the rudder.

 Different Hull Materials

-The type of material used while constructing a kayak doesn’t only play a role in its price but also affects a kayak’s durability, efficiency, stability, and performance.
+The type of material used while constructing a kayak not only plays a role in its price but also affects its durability, efficiency, stability, and performance.

-Thermoform kayaks are not as expensive as composite kayaks, but they are definitely heavier.
+Thermoform kayaks are not as expensive as composite kayaks but are heavier.
 It is normal for thermoform kayaks to have scratches; you can get rid of them using sand, polish, and gel coats.

-Plastic-hulled kayaks are made of polyurethane, which offers durability and impact resistance.
+Plastic-hulled kayaks are made of polyethylene, which offers durability and impact resistance.
 These boats are inexpensive, but they are the most vulnerable to warpage.
-If buying a plastic kayak, turn it over and check for noticeable warping of its line.
+If you plan on buying a plastic kayak, give it a good once over to see if it’s warped.

 Small scratches and gouges are expected in a second-hand kayak, but deep dents and thin points from drag damage must be avoided.

-If buying an inflatable, pump it up and run water over it to look for any leaks.
+Be careful if you buy an inflatable kayak.
+Inflatable kayaks are made of lighter materials like PVC.
+If buying an inflatable, pump it up and run water over it to look for leaks.

-Buying used kayaks is an easy task, only if you know the right places to look for it.
-There are plenty of sources where you can grab a good deal, be it online or in-person.
+Buying used kayaks can save you a lot of money if you know the right places to look for them.
+There are plenty of sources where you can grab a good deal, whether online or in person.

 The overall size and bulk of a kayak make it challenging to ship.
 When buying used, it’s best to buy in person or from a reputable online source.

-Here are some popular second-hand websites used by kayaking communitities where you can buy used kayaks online:
+Here are some popular second-hand websites used by kayaking communities where you can buy used kayaks online:

-It can get a little hectic finding a used kayak at a local store, but it’s not impossible.
-You can check around local sports and fishing stores for used kayaks or talk to the employees about your search for a boat.
+Finding a used kayak at a local store can be challenging, but it’s not impossible.
+You can check local sports and fishing stores for used kayaks or talk to the employees about your search for a boat.
 They may have a seller looking for a buyer.

 The kayaking community is reasonably tight, so even if you get somewhere with no used kayaks on sale, they may know someone in your local area who does.